 GRANT statement in

 Section 18.104.22.168, “GRANT Syntax”.

-The standard configuration of MySQL is intended to be as fast as possible, so encrypted connections are not used by default.
+Encrypted connections are not used by default.
 For applications that require the security provided by encrypted connections, the extra computation to encrypt the data is worthwhile.

-Secure connections are based on the OpenSSL API and are available through the MySQL C API.
 Replication uses the C API, so secure connections can be used between master and slave servers.
 See Section 17.3.7, “Setting Up Replication Using SSL”.

 Another way to connect securely is from within an SSH connection to the MySQL server host.
-For an example, see Section 6.3.11, “Connecting to MySQL Remotely from Windows with SSH”.
+For an example, see Section 6.3.12, “Connecting to MySQL Remotely from Windows with SSH”.